 Next was the resistor.
 The following chart shows the colors and values of this resistor.
 Based on the colors the resistor should be 274K + or - 5%.
 The test also indicated that this resistor was within it's range.
 Of some concern was the fact that it was almost impossible to accurately determine the colors.

-In searching the engine compartment I discovered a diode in the vicinity if the windshield washer canister.
+In searching the engine compartment I discovered a diode hiding (in plain sight) in the vicinity if the windshield washer canister.

 This diode (Lucas part number 83225A) was removed for testing and tested as good.

-This revealed two additional diodes (red arrows).
+In the photographs below, I found two additional diodes (green arrows).
 The part number were identical to the diode found in the engine compartment.
 They were wired to the dashboard harness and were obviously not part of my current problem.

 They were there, so it made sense to test them.
 They both tested good

 I had now spent a number of days on this project.
 All I was able to find were three diodes and a small circuit board.
 All tested good.
 Saying that I was annoyed would be an understatement.
-This was ticking be off.
+I was getting pissed off.
 Drastic measures were called for.
 If that damm diode was there I was determined to find It.

 I removed the console completely and examined every inch of the wiring harness in and under the dashboard.